Barkerprooks/sn4ack/readme.md

 # Sn4ack

-# AMPY IS NOT ON PIP ANYMORE FOR SOME REASON, FOR NOW THIS PROJECT IS SUSPENDED
-## if you can find the ampy script and put it in your PATH, you can install this on your device, otherwise I'm sorry :( I have no time to work on this right now

 ## V0.2 - INDEV
 Sn4ack (snhack... as in snack) is an embeded hacking OS/shell made for the ESP32 microprocessor.\
 The shell roughly emulates a unix environment through a tiny python interpreter called [Micropython](https://micropython.org).